What is a Presentation in EchoVideo?

 Add a Presentation (PowerPoint or PDF) to a Class in an EchoVideo course

 Instructors and co-instructors can add a presentation to an existing recording or a scheduled recording.
-Note: If you don't have a EchoVideo course connected to your Canvas course, you will need to request a course(s), fill out the form here.
+Note: If you don't have a EchoVideo course connected to your Canvas course, you will need to request a course(s), fill out the Course request form.

 Assuming you have your EchoVideo course connected to your Canvas course, follow the steps below: